 Most distillers come almost completely assembled, and you’ll just need to plug them in, add the filter, switch them on, and they’re ready to go.

-You might also like our article about the 10 best water distillers
+You might also like my article about the 10 best water distillers

 Disadvantages of Distilled Water

 The distillation process is by far the longest water filtration process of them all.
 When water condenses from steam, it does so literally droplet by droplet.
 This means you’ll need to wait for your storage tank to fill by water drips, which can take several hours.

 The water needs to be boiled until there’s nothing left in the boiling chamber (apart from the contaminants), which takes a lot of energy to do.